grapa-dev/grapa/README.md

 See example in onlisten.

 #### onreceive(handler)
-Handler will be called when data is recieved.
+Handler will be called when data is received.

 ```
 receiveHandler = op(netSession,message,hasmore)